sharpest-minds/hiring-tips/README.md

 - Having a profile picture that looks like a mugshot ☠️
 - Gaps in your timeline of education or experience 😑
 - Mentioning that you have "communication skills" 😑
+- Mentioning your experience in "IT" (say "software engineering" instead, or another synonym if it applies) ☠️
 - Calling yourself an "aspiring" data scientist ☠️
 - Having recently commented on someone else's LinkedIn post along the lines of "I sent you a message yesterday.
 Please respond!!!"
 Your comment history is **immediately** visible on your profile and this makes you look desperate ☠️
 - Long taglines in your profile, e.g., "Graduated | Actively looking for openings in startups and internships | Software, Machine learning, IT, Data Analyst" ☠️